 The good news is that just as our bodies swing out of balance they can be guided back to it, as long as we understand why these imbalances are occurring and what we can do, naturally, to restore calm and balance.

 My preferred method of testing hormone levels is in saliva, because it measures the fraction of hormones that are active in the target tissues of the body, where hormones do their work and is also the gold standard for measuring adrenal function.
 Once you have determined imbalances of your master hormones, we can match them up with specific symptoms and use test results as a guide to help you make strategic lifestyle changes.

 These are a group of herbs that nourish and strengthen the adrenals to help your body adapt to stressors.
 For an everyday tincture, I highly recommend these high quality formulations by Dr. Aviva Romm: Adrena Uplift (for energy) and Adrena Soothe (for calm).

-This is a blend of five flowers with therapeutic, healing properties that works wonders for calming nerves and anxiety.
+This is a blend of five flowers with therapeutic, healing properties that work wonders for calming nerves and anxiety.

 This powdered calcium/ magnesium drink can be taken in the AM for calming, and in a higher dose at night to promote deeper sleep.
 It also helps reduce headaches and sugar cravings.

 3. Stress Management techniques

 When you are feeling anxious, try to ease back on high intensity workouts– alternating with stress releasing exercises like stretching, yoga, pilates, swimming, walking briskly that release tension held in the muscles and lower stress demands on our hard working adrenal glands.

 To focus and support adrenal rest and rebalancing, try meditation, yoga, Tai’Chi and Dr. Andrew Weil’s 4.7.8. deep breathing techniques to lower cortisol levels and manage anxiety and sleeplessness.